awpala/my-omscs-notes/cs-6290/07-instruction-scheduling.md

 ## 16-19.
 One-Cycle Quizzes

+### 16. Introduction

+The following set of quizzes tests understanding of what occurs in one cycle via Tomasulo's algorithm.

 ### 17. Part 1 Question and Answers

 <center>
 <img src="./assets/07-038A.png" width="650">
 </center>

+Consider the configuration shown above (blue text and annotations denote the state at the beginning of the cycle).
+Furthermore, the following are permissible based on the hardware itself:
+  * Operations `Issue` and `Dispatch` *cannot* occur in the same cycle
+  * Operations `Capture` and `Dispatch` *can* occur in the same cycle
+  * Update of RAT following simultaneous operations `Issue` and `Broadcast` *can* occur in the same cycle

+At the end of the cycle, what will be the contents of the two entries in both the RAT and REGS?

+***Answer and Explanation***:

+Consider all possible events in this cycle, as follows:
+  * 1 - Issuing of an instruction from IQ will update the RAT correspondingly
+  * 2 - `(RS0) 4.4` will be broadcasted from the execution unit `ALU`, which in turn will correspondingly update the RAT and REGS

+These events can be analyzed in any arbitrary order, however, their resulting effects must be further examined and reconciled accordingly as necessary (denoted in purple text and annotations in the figure shown above).
+  * 1 - Issuing of the instruction from IQ (`F1 = F0 + F1`) examines the entries for `F0` and `F1` in the RAT, followed by writing of `F1` into the corresponding reservation station(s).
+Because there is an available RS (`RS2`), the instruction is issued there, with corresponding update for entry `F1` in the RAT.
+Furthermore, there is no corresponding update to the REGS.
+  * 2 - Broadcasting of `(RS0) 4.4` from the execution unit `ALU` makes the corresponding update to `REGS` for entry `F0`, and also invalidates the existing entry for `F0` in `RAT` (which now directs back to REGS).

+Lastly, the entry `F1` in REGS remains unchanged, since neither event affected that value.

 ### 18. Part 2 Question and Answers